Martian01/openTeamOneServer/README.md

 ### Step 2: Starting the Server

 Next step is to start the server and log in to the admin section.
 Since this project is distributed as source code, you would import it as Java project into a suitable IDE like IntelliJ IDEA or Eclipse.
-When asked for project types you would probably choose "Maven" since all dependencies are declared in a pom.xml file.
+When asked for a project type you would probably choose "Maven" to take advantage of the provided _pom.xml_ file.

 You would start the server by hitting the "execute" button of your IDE.
 Alternatively you can build and execute a JAR file on the command line, as layed out in a section below.